walterimaican/nightlight/README.md

 ## Settings

 By default, only the `"Apps, Explorer, System"` option is enabled.
-When you toggle between light and dark, this will toggle Windows Applications, Windows File Explorer, as well as other applications that are listening to the "system's theme", such as Google Chrome via the [Dark Reader](https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh) extension.
+When you toggle between light and dark, this will toggle Windows Applications, Windows File Explorer, as well as other applications that are listening to the "system's theme".
+See [Suggestions](#suggestions) for more details!

 ![light.png](https://github.com/walterimaican/nightlight/blob/main/readme-images/light.png)